 Disclosure of Disciplinary Action, Arrest, or Conviction

 The California State Board of Pharmacy (board) does not pre-screen applicants with criminal convictions to determine eligibility for licensure.
 The evaluation of any criminal conviction(s) is part of the application process.
 The board will investigate all misdemeanor and felony convictions in order to achieve its consumer protection mandate.
-Applicants who have prior criminal convictions that are substantially related to the practice of pharmacy will be denied if they cannot prove sufficient rehabilitation (California Code of Regulations Section 1769) to practice safely.
-Refer to California Business and Professions Code Section 480 for acts that may disqualify an applicant.
+Applicants who have prior criminal convictions that are substantially related to the practice of pharmacy will be denied if they cannot prove sufficient rehabilitation (California Code of Regulations, title 16, section 1769) to practice safely.
+Refer to California Business and Professions Code section 480 for acts that may disqualify an applicant.

-Convictions must be reported even if they have been dismissed under California Penal Code Section 1203.4 or 1210.1
+Convictions must be reported even if they have been dismissed under California Penal Code sections 1203.4 or 1210.1.

-You do not need to report a conviction for a traffic violation with a fine of less than $500 unless the infraction involved alcohol or controlled substances.
+You do not need to report a conviction for a traffic violation unless the violation involved alcohol and/or controlled substances.

-Failure to disclose a disciplinary action or conviction may result in the license being denied or revoked for falsifying the application.
+Failure to disclose a disciplinary action or conviction may result in the application being denied for providing false information.
+If in doubt as to whether a disciplinary action of conviction should be disclosed, it’s best to disclose the information on the application.
 Refer to the application instructions for more information.